d12frosted/elpa-mirror/gnu/tomelr-readme.txt

   └────

-3.1.3 TOML Output
+2.1.3 TOML Output
 ╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌╌

-  You will get the below TOML output for either of the above input data.
+  You will get the below TOML output for either of the above input data:
   ┌────
   │ title = "Some Title"
   │ author = ["fn ln"]